 Is Cartagena Safe?
 A Tourist's Guide to Safety and Security

 Cartagena, a jewel on Colombia’s Caribbean coast, is known for its colonial architecture, vibrant culture, and beautiful beaches.
 Called the “Heroic City,” it has a rich history, showcased in its well-preserved walled city and fortress, a UNESCO World Heritage Site.
-Tourists visit year-round, but December to April is the most popular time, thanks to warm, dry weather—perfect for sightseeing.
+Tourists visit year-round, but December to April is the most popular time, thanks to warm, dry weather - perfect for sightseeing.
 Whether wandering through the colorful streets of Getsemaní or relaxing on the beaches of Bocagrande, Cartagena has something for everyone.

 The Old Town, with its cobblestone streets and bright colonial buildings, feels like stepping back in time.
 For a peaceful getaway, the Rosario Islands offer crystal-clear waters, ideal for snorkeling and diving.
 Exploring Cartagena is exciting, and travelers can store their bags safely with a trusted luggage storage service.
 This allows them to explore freely and enjoy their trip without worry.
+Typical daily storage is COL$12,900, and each booking includes COL$5,000,000.

 Is Cartagena Safe to Travel to Right Now?

-As of 2024, Cartagena remains a popular and relatively safe destination for tourists.
-According to “Travel Ladies”, the city has a crime rate of 1.7/5 and a safety rate of 2.5/5.
-This suggests a moderate level of safety, similar to other major tourist destinations.
+As of 2026, Cartagena remains a popular and safe destination for tourists.
+Travel Ladies ranks Cartagena #1 in Colombia for solo female travelers with an overall safety rating of 4.1/5.
+This suggests a high level of safety, similar to other major tourist destinations.
 While petty crimes like pickpocketing and scams can happen, violent crime is rare in areas visited by tourists.

 The Colombian government and local authorities have increased police presence and introduced safety measures to protect visitors.
 To stay safe, it’s best to keep up with local news and follow standard precautions.
 Tourists should stick to busy areas, avoid showing valuables, and be especially cautious at night.
+Recent 2026 reports from OSAC and the U.S. Department of State note that petty theft remains the most commonly reported incident in tourist areas and recommend extra vigilance in crowded places.

 Is Cartagena Safe to Visit Alone?